mrdandelion6/Learn-to-Code/topics/parallel-programming/notes.md

 ## degree of concurrency

-we calculate two kinds of degrees of concurrencies:
+we calculate two kinds of degrees of concurrency:

 1. the maximum degree of concurrency